Well, here’s an age-old question: How to start a letter?

 9.)
-Most letters star with a comma after the salutation, however for a formal letter, you may use a colon.
+Most letters start with a comma after the salutation; however, you may use a colon for a formal letter.

 10.)
 Try to make your letter exciting and filled with useful information.

 Grammarly is an app that was developed as a digital writing tool for individuals and businesses.
-You can download a free version from the app store or purchase a premium version if you do a lot of writing.
-Grammarly offers grammar checking, spell checking, and even plagiarism checking services.
-It is a valuable writing tool that provides suggestions on how to be more concise, word usage, and style.
+You can get a free version from the app store or purchase a premium version if you do a lot of writing.
+Grammarly offers grammar-checking, spell-checking, and even plagiarism-checking services.
+It is a valuable writing tool that provides suggestions on being more concise, word usage, and style.

 FAQs – Frequently Asked Questions